William Morton Wheeler

 William Morton Wheeler (March 19, 1865 – April 19, 1937) was an American entomologist, myrmecologist and professor at Harvard University.

 Biography

 Early life and education

 William Morton Wheeler was born on March 19, 1865, to parents Julius Morton Wheeler and Caroline Georgiana Wheeler (née Anderson) in Milwaukee, Wisconsin.
-At a young age, Wheeler had an interest in natural history, first being when he observed a moth ensnared in a spiders web; such observation interested Wheeler that he became importunate for more nature lore.
+At a young age, Wheeler had an interest in natural history.
 Wheeler attended public school, but, due to "persistently bad behavior", he was transferred to a local German academy which was known for its extreme discipline.
 After he completed his courses in the German academy, he attended a German normal school.
 In both institutions, Wheeler was trained in a variety of subjects: he was given training in languages, philosophy and science.
 By this time, he could read fluently in French, German, Greek, Italian, Latin and Spanish.
 While he was a student at the German academy, Wheeler would frequently observe the old museum of natural history at the institution.